renpy/renpy/sphinx/source/atl.rst

 On Statement
 ------------

-The On statement is a complex statement that defines an event handler.
+The ``on`` statement is a complex statement that defines an event handler.
 On statements are greedily grouped into a single statement.
 On statement can handle a single event name, or a comma-separated list of event names.